SkyLined/BugId/README.md

   be located.

-Note that the first *relevant* function (in which the bug is considered to be located) may not be the same as the top function on the stacl (the one in which the detected exception occurred).
+Note that the first *relevant* function (in which the bug is considered to be located) may not be the same as the top function on the stack (the one in which the detected exception occurred).
 For instance, if a function `A` calls `KERNELBASE.dll!RaiseException` to raise an exception, `KERNELBASE.dll!RaiseException` is not considered relevant to the bug.
 In this